 CEOS has been a GEO ExCom Observer for three years, and the term is now reaching an end.
-CEOS needs to confirm if it would like to re-nominate for a one-year term.
+GEO has asked CEOS to indicate if it would like to self-nominate for a one-year term.
 Steve Volz (NOAA, SIT Chair) feels that the return on ExCom attendance is not as high as the Programme Board meetings.
 Alex Held (CSIRO, SIT Vice Chair) agreed that as an Observer, there haven’t been many opportunities to contribute, however, there is some value as a national representative, and in the interactions on the sidelines.
-Jonathon Ross noted that the value depends on what ExCom is discussing.
+Jonathon Ross noted that the value depends on what the GEO ExCom is discussing.

-Brian Killough (NASA, SEO) noted that CEOS worked hard for ExCom representation, and it may be difficult to return in the future if desired.
+Brian Killough (NASA, SEO) noted that CEOS worked for years to accomplish CEOS representation in GEO governance at the strategic level, the GEO ExCom, and it may be difficult to regain in the future if CEOS does not self-nominate.
 He asked if CEOS not re-nominating would send a negative message; Kerry feels it would not be seen negatively.
-The principle of Participating Organizations serving on ExCom will remain, and CEOS could re-nominate in the future.
+The principle of Participating Organizations serving on ExCom will remain, and CEOS could self-nominate in the future.

 Trevor Dhu (GA) noted that Alex Held (CSIRO) and Adam Lewis (GA) would be willing as SIT Chair to hold an ExCom Observer role if we did nominate.
 He also noted there may be a positive message from CEOS nominating.
 Christine Bognar (NASA) agreed, noting that it is not for CEOS to exclude itself, and supported CEOS putting its name forward.

+Christine Bognar noted that CEOS does not need to censor itself out of the running for one of three positions as GEO ExCom Observer.
+CEOS historically considered this representation in the GEO ExCom important because of the scope and scale of its contributions to and investments in GEO deliverables.
+The GEO Programme Board will elect three organizations.
+It is free to pick three entities that do not include CEOS.
+That said, CEOS should present its candidacy and be among the entities considered for selection.

 Kerry noted that the decision for ExCom Observers will be made by the Participating Organizations on the Programme Board.
 This gives CEOS an opportunity to influence the collection of Observers.
 She also noted that if CEOS itself is not represented, a number of CEOS Agencies are directly represented.

 It was agreed that CEOS should nominate itself, and the CEOS delegation to the GEO Programme Board can discuss the nominations on the day.